 Relations of production are how humans act on each other.

-Therefore, we have an action on nature and an action on each other.
+Therefore, we actuate on nature and each other.
 The interaction between these actions results in the mode of production, right?

 Point number one: What are the capitalist productive forces?

 Capitalist productive forces are the employment of industry, machinery,